jeosol/hello-world-docker/README.markdown

 ```
 The above command will clone the **hello-world** repository into the current directory.
 We want to build Docker images for the hello-world project.
 (Note that we set the .gitignore file ignore the hello-world folder)

-After the cloning steup above, we can proceed to build the two images as described below.
+After the cloning step above, we can proceed to build the two Docker images as described below.

-### Build repl-based image:
+### Build REPL-based image:
-To build a repl-based image, i.e., we drop into a repl when the container is run, issue the following command:
+To build a REPL-based image, i.e., we drop into a repl when the container is run, issue the following command:
 ```
 make hello-world-repl-image
 ```